Most Active Stories

 GROSS: This is FRESH AIR.
-I'm Terry Gross, back with Dr. Sam Parnia, the director resuscitation research at the Stony Brook University School of Medicine, and the author of the new book "Erasing Death."
+I'm Terry Gross, back with Dr. Sam Parnia, the director of resuscitation research at the Stony Brook University School of Medicine, and the author of the new book "Erasing Death."
 He's a critical care doctor who is researching optimal ways of caring for cardiac arrest patients and restarting their hearts.
-He's also researching the experiences some of these research patients report having in the period after their hearts stop - started, what is popularly known as near death experiences, but which he describes as after death experiences.
-These patients sometimes report having seen a bright light or a luminance being, or having had a review of their life.
+He's also researching the experiences some of these research patients report having in the period after their hearts stopped, before they've been restarted; what is popularly known as near-death experiences, but which he describes as after death experiences.
+These patients sometimes report having seen a bright light or a luminous being, or having had a review of their life.

-Now although you specialize in resuscitation medicine, you know few people who have actually reported these kinds of experiences - people who have been your patients - and you write in your book that 80 and 90 percent of people who survive cardiac arrest don't have these recollections.
-So the overwhelming number of people who have these actual death experiences don't tell stories about bright lights and tunnels and out of body experiences and luminous beings and everything.
-So what do you make of that, that the people who do report that are really in a minority?
+Now, although you specialize in resuscitation medicine, you know few people who have actually reported these kinds of experiences - people who have been your patients.
+And you write in your book that 80 to 90 percent of people who survive cardiac arrest don't have these recollections.
+So the overwhelming number of people who have these actual death experiences, don't tell stories about bright lights and tunnels and out-of-body experiences and luminous beings - and everything.
+So what do you make of that; that the people who do report that are really, in a minority?

-PARNIA: Well, you see it's important to remember that people who've died, as I said, even when they're getting CPR, their brain is completely flat-lined.
-The brain does not function, which is why they are in a complete.
-That's why if you test their reflexes, their brain reflexes are absent, and therefore, we would expect there to be no memories whatsoever from anybody.
-Because even if you were to have some sort of experience you don't have the apparatus to carry the experience back and allow you to describe it to other people, because that apparatus is completely nonfunctional.
-So what we don't understand is why is it that 10 to 20 percent of people do somehow paradoxically, despite a non-functioning brain and going through the process of death, recall these incredibly vivid experiences.
+PARNIA: Well, you see, it's important to remember that people who've died - as I said, even when they're getting CPR, their brain is completely flat lined.
+The brain does not function, which is why they are in a complete coma.
+That's why if you test their reflexes, their brain reflexes are absent and therefore, we would expect there to be no memories whatsoever from anybody because even if you were to have some sort of experience, you don't have the apparatus to carry the experience back and allow you to describe it to other people - because that apparatus is completely nonfunctional.
+So what we don't understand is, why is it that 10 to 20 percent of people do somehow, paradoxically, despite a non-functioning brain and going through the process of death, recall these incredibly vivid experiences.

-GROSS: I'm glad you are a dream's because I'm sure a lot of skeptics say what people are experiencing with the luminous being, and the light in the out of body experience is basically a chemically induced dream, a hallucination of some sort induced by a chemical.
+GROSS: I'm glad you bought up dreams because I'm sure a lot of skeptics say what people are experiencing with the luminous being and the light, and the out-of- body experience is basically a chemically induced dream; a hallucination of some sort, induced by a chemical.
 What's your answer to that?

-PARNIA: Well, essentially, what you're referring to is broadly talked about and considered as the dying brain hypothesis.
-And that being that essentially, as a person is dying, there are various chemical changes going on in the brain and there may be activation of certain parts of the brain that can lead to hallucinations.
-For instance, the same parts of the brain that say LSD or other drugs may act upon.
-The problem with this theory is that one; there is no scientific evidence to support it.
-There have been numerous studies carried out looking at various oxygen levels, carbon dioxide levels, drugs, etcetera, and there is no relationship that has ever been discovered with any such factor and people having experiences.
+PARNIA: Well, essentially, what you're referring to is broadly talked about, and considered, as the dying brain hypothesis; and that being that essentially, as a person is dying, there are various chemical changes going on in the brain, and there may be activation of certain parts of the brain that can lead to hallucinations - for instance, the same parts of the brain that say, LSD or other drugs may act upon.
+The problem with this theory is that one, there is no scientific evidence to support it.
+There have been numerous studies carried out looking at very - oxygen levels, carbon dioxide levels, drugs, etc.; and there is no relationship that has ever been discovered with any such factor and people having experiences.

-But the more important point that we need to highlight is that when we're studying people who've had a cardiac arrest, which is why I like to separate them out from the vague entity of near death experience, is that we understand the physiology of what happens to the brain in very precise detail.
-After someone dies and the heart stops the brain stops functioning within moments and you have a complete flat-lined state.
-There is an adequate blood getting into the brain so the brain circuits can no longer function.
+But the more important point that we need to highlight is that when we're studying people who've had a cardiac arrest - which is why I like to separate them out from the vague entity of near-death experience, is that we understand the physiology of what happens to the brain in very precise detail.
+After someone dies and the heart stops, the brain stops functioning within moments.
+And you have a complete flat-lined state.
+There is inadequate blood getting into the brain, so the brain circuits can no longer function.
 And therefore, there should be no memories.
 So in order for someone to even hallucinate, they have to have a normally functioning brain.
-And so what our discoveries have started to do is to question the way we consider the relationship between the human mind, what is classically been called the psyche or the soul, and the brain itself.
+And so what our discoveries have started to do is to question the way we consider the relationship between the human mind, what has classically been called the psyche or the soul, and the brain itself.
 And it may be that the human mind, consciousness or soul may be able to function when there is no brain function at all.

-PARNIA: Well, obviously that question goes back many centuries and millennia before our time, and certainly, the classical Greeks had addressed this and tried to address this in detail.
-Plato and many others considered that the human mind, the psyche or the soul, is an entity that is separate from the body.
-Whereas others, such as Aristotle, considered that it must be produced from the body.
-Somehow the soul is the product of bodily processes.
-And if you now fast forward to modern day science, in a sense, we have no answers either.
-There is not a single shred of scientific evidence that shows us how a brain or a brain cell could generate thoughts, consciousness, feelings emotions, everything that makes us into who we are.
+PARNIA: Well, obviously that question goes back many centuries and millennia before our time.
+And certainly, the classical Greeks had addressed this and tried to address this in detail.
+Plato and many others considered that the human mind, the psyche or the soul is an entity that is separate from the body whereas others, such as Aristotle, considered that it must be produced from the body - somehow, the soul is a product of bodily processes.
+And if you now fast forward to modern-day science, in a sense we have no answers, either.
+There is not a single shred of scientific evidence that shows us how a brain or a brain cell could generate thoughts, consciousness, feelings, emotions, everything that makes us into who we are.

-GROSS: You write in your book that because of what you've learned about people's actual death experiences - and you've learned this from them after they've been resuscitated - you say we can be certain that we humans no longer need to fear death.
-And granted, a lot of people have been telling these stories, but a lot of people don't have these stories to tell, a lot of people who have been resuscitated, we don't know what they've experienced.
-Do we know what people experience when they knowingly commit suicide or when they've been the victim of a terrible crash or a bomb blast or a murder or something where there is no hope of, you know, restarting the heart because the body is just so shattered?
-Like we have no idea what that experience would be like, even if we believed the testimonies by those who say they've seen, you know, a beautiful light or a luminous being.
+GROSS: You write in your book that because of what you've learned about people's actual death experiences - and you've learned this from them, after they've been resuscitated - you say we can be certain that we humans no longer need to fear death.
+And granted, a lot of people have been telling these stories.
+But a lot of people don't have these stories to tell.
+A lot of people who have been resuscitated, we don't know what they've experienced.
+Do we know what people experience when they knowingly commit suicide, or when they've been the victim of a terrible crash or a bomb blast, or a murder or something, where there is no hope of, you know, restarting the heart because the body is just so shattered?
+Like, we have no idea what that experience would be like even if we believe the testimonies by those who say they've seen - you know, a beautiful light or a luminous being.

 PARNIA: Well, I think this is a point that is definitely worth, you know, thinking about a little bit more.
-Obviously as you said, we have certain limitations at any time where there are some people that we cannot bring back.
-I mean if someone's been a victim of a bomb blast - and horrific as it sounds, you know, because we don't have a body to bring someone back to, then we simply we can't work miracles today.
-Maybe in the future things will be different.
+Obviously, as you said, we have certain limitations at any time where there are some people that we cannot bring back.
+I mean, if someone's been a victim of a bomb blast and - as horrific as it sounds, you know - because we don't have a body to bring someone back to, then we simply, we can't work miracles today.
+Maybe in the future, things will be different.
 However, what is interesting though, is that generally - and the reason why I think we can draw some conclusions that are applicable to all of us - is that the experiences where people have looked - have described when they've gone through death, the initiating factors have been variable and different amongst the people.
 And in other words, what I mean, the thing that caused them to die hasn't been the same.
 It's been very different.

-And furthermore, these experiences have been described of all over the world, people with different cultures, different backgrounds, whether they be atheists, whether they have a particular religious faith or somewhere in between, and even children who are sometimes too young to have any concept of what or understanding of, you know, the concepts of an afterlife or what happens when we die, etcetera, yet, the message of the experience is remarkably universal and it tends not to be frightening to people.
+And furthermore, these experiences have been described from all over the world; people with different cultures, different backgrounds - whether they be atheists, whether they have a particular religious faith, or somewhere in between - and even children who are sometimes too young to have any concept of what - or understanding of, you know, the concepts of an afterlife or what happens when we die, etc. Yet the message of the experience is remarkably universal, and it tends not to be frightening to people.
 It tends to be very positive and upbeat, certainly for those who've gone through a natural process of death.

-Now where I do like to definitely highlight caution is in the case of people who've tried to commit suicide who somehow we've managed to bring back - and believe me, we get those - those people tended to have had, in my experience, very frightening and disturbing experiences that I would definitely warn people off doing that.
-But those, at least, who've died from natural causes, they, I don't think they should be afraid of death, we understand what happens when people die, and that's the one conclusion that I think we can make.
+Now, where I do like to definitely highlight caution is in the case of people who've tried to commit suicide who somehow, we've managed to bring back - and believe me, we get those.
+Those people tended to have had, in my experience, very frightening and disturbing experiences that I would definitely warn people off doing that.
+But those, at least, who've died through natural causes, they - I don't think they should be afraid of death.
+We understand what happens when people die, and that's the one conclusion that I think we can make.